Comberton Parish Council are running an online survey about the recreation facilities that the village should plan to have in the future.

 The Parish Council is extending the deadline to submit a response to the Recreation Facilities Survey to 31st January 2023.
 The more responses we receive, the stronger our applications for funding will be.
 Note that we accept one response per resident.
 Groups are invited to email a letter to the clerk ( @ ).
 If you have any questions, or if you would like to help, please contact the clerk.
 Many thanks

-The online survey is here , it closes on 31st January 2023.
+The online survey is here, it closes on 31st January 2023.

 CPC needs more responses from the old age groups, and teenagers to reflect better our village demographics!!

-As of late November 2022 our Village Pond has recovered well
+As of late November 2022 our Village Pond has recovered well as the ground water level has risen through the gravel beds (click image for bigger picture)

 Below is what it looked like ten years ago, before many of the invasive plants were ‘donated’.